carbon-design-system/carbon/packages/carbon-react/README.md

 ## 📚 Examples

-If you're looking for more examples on how to use `carbon-components-react`, we have some examples that you can check out:
+If you're looking for more examples on how to use `@carbon/react`, we have some examples that you can check out:

 - [Create React App](./examples/create-react-app)